paweljarosz/defarc/README.md

 	local connection_source_id = defarc.get_connection_source_id()
 ```

-### .get_connection_target_id([connection])
+### get_connection_target_id([connection])
 Returns a connection target_id of selected connection data.
-This function returns a proper connection target_id if proper connection_id is provided, otherwise it returns a connection target_id of saved/selected connection_table.
+This function returns a proper connection target_id if proper connection_id is provided, otherwise it returns a connection target_id of selected connection_table.

 * **PARAMETER:** `connection` (string, optional) - an id of a connection from Arcweave JSON or Lua table with connection data (connection_table)
 * **RETURNS:** `target_id` (string) - a string with connection target_id, which is an element to which the connection is joined